Sacral Ulcers in Nursing Homes

 - Urinary or fecal incontinence, which can both create a moist atmosphere in which sacral ulcers flourish and introduce bacteria to the ulcer

 Nursing homes have a legal responsibility to provide a standard of care that ensures the safety and well-being of residents.
-If you suspect that a failure to uphold those standards is responsible for your or a loved one’s sacral ulcer, call 1-800-516-4783 to schedule a free consultation.

 How Can You Prevent Sacral Ulcers?